-When the process of identifying and describing emotions is disrupted for any reason in the emotional information processing system, psychological helplessness blocks the ways of analysis and logical thinking, limiting the individual's cognitive style to objective, pragmatic, and reality-oriented thinking.
-In this state, the person suffering from alexithymia prefers to be merely an observer of events and does not engage in analyzing and interpreting them, restricts their relationships activities to objective matters. fundamentally disregards their own and others' emotions (1,4).
+When identifying and describing emotions is disrupted for any reason in the emotional information processing system, psychological helplessness blocks the ways of analysis and logical thinking, limiting the individual's cognitive style to objective, pragmatic, and reality-oriented thinking.
+In this state, the person suffering from alexithymia prefers to be merely an observer of events and does not engage in analyzing and interpreting them, restricts their relationships and activities to objective matters, and fundamentally disregards their own and others' emotions (1,4).
 There is ample evidence that alexithymia and difficulty in identifying and expressing emotions are related to multiple physical health problems (5).
-Moreover, a wide array of studies have pointed out that the features of alexithymia exist not only in disorders referred to as psychosomatic disorders in traditional psychopathology but also in other severe chronic physical and mental disorders (6,7).
+Moreover, a wide array of studies have pointed out that the features of alexithymia exist not only in disorders referred to as psychosomatic disorders in traditional psychopathology but also other severe chronic physical and mental disorders (6,7).

 One of the other variables of interest is resilience, which explains how individuals cope with unexpected situations (8).
 The growth of resilience processes can be beneficial in mitigating the emotional and psychological impact of stressful factors in adults (9).
-The findings of the study by Makas et al. (2022) demonstrated that the resilience factor has a direct impact on emotional well-being and an indirect impact on overall life contentment (10).
+The findings of the study by Makas et al. (10) demonstrated that the resilience factor directly impacts emotional well-being and indirectly impacts overall life contentment (10).
 In other words, resilience leads to positive emotions, attitudes, and satisfaction with life (11).
-Resilience is not simply passive resistance to threats or damaging conditions, but a resilient individual actively participates in and contributes to their environment (12).
-It is a type of self-repair accompanied by positive emotional, affective, and cognitive outcomes (11).
+Resilience is not simply passive resistance to threats or damaging conditions; a resilient individual actively participates in and contributes to their environment (12).
+It is self-repair accompanied positive emotional, by affective, and cognitive outcomes (11).

-Given the increasing growth of stress and psychosomatic disorders in societies today, there is a growing need to employ more effective techniques to reduce these risks more than ever.
+Given the increasing growth of stress and psychosomatic disorders in industrial societies today, there is a growing need to employ more effective techniques to reduce these risks more than ever.
 One of the interventions that is expected to impact such conditions is mindfulness training (13,14).
-Mindfulness-based interventions have proven to be highly successful in the treatment of various clinical disorders and physical ailments by addressing both physical and mental components (15,16).
-A multitude mindfulness-based interventions therapies have emerged in the past two decades, including the mindfulness-based stress reduction (MBSR) approach developed by Kabat-Zinn (17) and the mindfulnessbased cognitive therapy (MBCT) approach developed by Williams et al. (18).
+Mindfulness-based interventions have successfully treated various clinical disorders and physical ailments by addressing physical and mental components (15,16).
+A multitude of mindfulness-based interventions and therapies have emerged in the past two decades, including the mindfulness-based stress reduction (MBSR) approach developed by Kabat-Zinn (17) and the mindfulnessbased cognitive therapy (MBCT) approach developed by Williams et al. (18).
 These approaches highlight practices, such as sitting meditation, walking meditation, and yoga exercises (17,18).
-These interventions involve exercises where attention individuals concentrate on a particular stimulus, such as breathing or bodily sensations, for a specific duration using relaxation and cognitive techniques (13-16).
-Mindfulness techniques have been found to be effective in improving muscle relaxation and decreasing worry, stress, and anxiety (19).
+These interventions involve attention exercises where individuals concentrate on a particular stimulus, such as breathing or bodily sensations, for a specific duration using relaxation and cognitive techniques (13-16).
+Mindfulness techniques effectively improve muscle relaxation and decrease worry, stress, and anxiety (19).

-It appears that the main way mindfulness works is by helping individuals control their attention. Α conducive attentional atmosphere is created by consistently focused attention on a neutral stimulus, such as breath (19-22).
-The MBSR is a structured group program designed to lower stress levels, promote mental well-being, and alleviate pain and distress (21,22).
-A review study analyzing 15 research trials on various conditions, such as fibromyalgia, chronic pain, rheumatoid arthritis, type 2 diabetes, chronic fatigue syndrome, multiple chemical sensitivity, and cardiovascular diseases, all pointed to positive therapeutic outcomes of mindfulness interventions.
+It appears that mindfulness works mainly helping individuals control their by attention.
+A conducive attentional atmosphere is created by consistently focused attention on a neutral stimulus, such as breath (19-22).
+The MBSR is a structured group program to lower stress levels, promote mental well-being, and alleviate pain and distress (21,22). А review study analyzing 15 research trials on various conditions, such as fibromyalgia, chronic pain, rheumatoid arthritis, type 2 diabetes, chronic fatigue syndrome, multiple chemical sensitivity, and cardiovascular diseases, all pointed to positive therapeutic outcomes of mindfulness interventions.
 It was also noted that mindfulness has no specific side effects or adverse consequences (23).